Selection Process & Standards

 Draft Process

-All incoming athletes that meet the CTFL's 2024 standards (listed below) and are registered with a provincial track and field organization (e.x.
-Athletics BC or Ontario) are eligible for the CTFL draft.
-Athletes will be able to register for the draft on their own or will be contacted individually by the CTFL through social media.
-Draft registration will open on January 1st and will close February 11th.
-Registration will be done through the CTFL website.
+All new incoming athletes that meet the CTFL's 2026 standards (listed below) and are registered with a provincial track and field organization (Example: Athletics BC or Ontario) are eligible for the CTFL draft.
+Athletes must register for the draft on their own through the CTFL website.
+Draft registration will open on January 1st and will close February 8th.

-It is important to note that the league will not be registered as a club, allowing athletes to train with their individual coaches and compete as they would normally (excluding the pre-designated prelim and championship meet).
-Currently, athletes will have the opportunity to compete for their primary event of which there will be ten, including: 100m, 200m, 400m, 800m, 1500m, 5000m, Sprint Hurdles, 400m hurdles, Shot Put and Long Jump.
+It is important to note that the league is not a registered club, allowing athletes to train with their individual coaches and compete as they would normally (excluding the pre-designated prelim and championship meet).
+Currently, athletes will have the opportunity to compete in ten events including: 100m, 200m, 400m, 800m, 1500m, 5000m, Sprint Hurdles, 400m Hurdles, Shot Put and Long Jump.
 In the coming seasons, more events will be added and with it, the league will expand.

-Those who register for the draft will be entered into a pool of eligible prospects.
-Athletes may register as a core or utility athlete.
-From the prospect pool, the four CTFL teams will select the necessary athletes to complete their rosters, evenly split between men and women (three men and three women per event for each team) and the remaining 10 utility athlete positions.
-There will be an overflow clause for athletes switching from Utility to Core athletes explained in the core or utility athlete section.
+Those new to the CTFL will register for the draft and will be entered into a pool of eligible prospects to be added to team rosters.
+From the prospect pool, the four CTFL teams will select the necessary athletes to complete their rosters, evenly split between men and women (three men and three women per event for each team).
 The draft will occur sometime in late March or early April.

 Standards

-To be eligible to enter into the CTFL prospect pool, athletes must have achieved the following standards within the past two outdoor seasons (2022 & 2023) or the current and previous indoor season (2023/2024) as well as be registered with a provincial track and field organization (ex.
-Athletics Alberta).
-These standards are dictated in general by the top 75 performances per event in Canada during the previous season.
+To be eligible to enter into the CTFL draft and prospect pool, athletes must have achieved the following standards within the past two outdoor seasons (2025 & 2024) or the current and previous indoor season (2026 & 2025) as well as be registered with a provincial track and field organization (Example: Athletics Alberta).
 The converted indoor standards are slightly more difficult as the league must ensure that the athlete can achieve those types of performances outdoors.
 No flat to banked conversions will be taken for the indoor standards.

 Outdoor Standards